zhangfand/paper2conf/README.md

 # Overview

-The series of scripts exports paper docs from PiFS to Confluence.
+The series of scripts exports paper docs from Dropbox to Confluence.
 More specifically, it exports the docs and folders under a specified root folders and create a confluence page and subpages that mirror the structure.

 ## Constraints